wp-plugins/nextgen-gallery/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

-NextGEN Gallery is a full integrated Image Gallery plugin for WordPress with dozens of options and features.
+NextGEN Gallery is a fullly integrated Image Gallery plugin for WordPress with dozens of options and features.

 == Description ==

-NextGEN Gallery is a full integrated Image Gallery plugin for WordPress with a slideshow option.
+NextGEN Gallery is a fully integrated Image Gallery plugin for WordPress with a slideshow option.
 Before I started writing the plugin I studied all the existing image and gallery plugins for WordPress.
 Some of them are really good and well designed, but the gap I filled was a simple administration system at the back end which can also handle multiple galleries.

 [Demonstration](http://nextgen-gallery.com/) |